chenmingxiang110/AugNet/README.md

 ## Image Retrieval Examples:

 The left most images are the queries.
-The images are sorted based on the distances of image embeddings.
+The images are sorted based on the distances between their embeddings to the queries'.

 ### Anime Illustrations: